Compounding

 Managing drawdowns: the progressive exposure rule

 ▶ 4m 32sHost asks what else stands out from the data.
 Gon explains his progressive exposure rule, adapted from Mark Minervini: when in a 10–15% drawdown, limit the next five trades to a combined maximum 5% drawdown.
 Shrink size, rebuild confidence with small wins, then scale back up gradually.
-He also notes his performance is significantly stronger in the second half of the year — his last 6 months showed an improved R-multiple of nearly 4:1 vs. the full-year 2:1 — and he suspects the discipline improvements are compounding over time.
+He also describes his hard rules for stopping: five losing trades in a row and he takes a break, stepping away to reset rather than letting the revenge trading cycle escalate.
+He notes his performance is significantly stronger in the second half of the year, and suspects the discipline improvements are compounding over time.

 Reading habits, the 2008 GE investment, and Berkshire's capital engine